Tangent categories of algebras over operads: Tangent categories and tangent bundles

-By transport of structure one obtains a natural model structure on $\Fun^{\bS}_{/\M}(\I,\T\M)$, which coincides with the corresponding projective model structure (i.e., where weak equivalences and fibrations are defined objectwise). \end{rem}
+By transport of structure one obtains a model structure on $\Fun^{\bS}_{/\M}(\I,\T\M)$, which coincides in this case with the corresponding projective model structure (i.e., where weak equivalences and fibrations are defined objectwise). \end{rem}

 When $\M$ is furthermore stable the situation becomes even simpler.
 Indeed, in this case $\Fun^{\bS}(\I,\M)$ is stable and is Quillen equivalent to both sides of~\eqref{e:equiv-functor} under mild assumptions.
 This follows from~\cite[Corollary 3.3.3]{part1} and the following lemma: \begin{lem} Let $\M$ be a stable model category equipped with a strict zero object $0 \in \M$ and let $A \in \M$ be an object.
 Assume that either $A$ is cofibrant or $\M$ is left proper and that either $A$ is fibrant or $\M$ is right proper.
-Then the adjunction
+Then the Quillen adjunction